madaster/madaster.github.io/no/en/support.md

 On this page you will find general information about Madaster, including the phone number where you can reach us for support with the platform.

 In addition, you will find some useful links to:
-- frequently asked questions,
+- Frequently asked questions.
-- the release notes (Platform updates),
+- The release notes (Platform updates).
-- news,
+- News.
-- quick start (Madaster manuals),
+- Quick start (Madaster manuals).
-- the privacy policy.
+- The privacy policy.